helium/HIP/0037-omni-protocol-poc.md

 ### Spoofing / Faking Location

-This exploit involves falsifying the location of a hotspot by asserting a location that is different from the actual physical location.
+This exploit involves falsifying the location of a Hotspot by asserting a location that is different from the actual physical location.

-Current hardware design for omni-protocol hotspots (such as FFi gateway) includes a LoRa concentrator in the hotspot.
+Current hardware design for omni-protocol Hotspots (such as FFi gateway) includes a LoRa concentrator in the Hotspot.
 This affords us with the opportunity to re-use existing mechanisms implemented for LoRa to be able to verify location using LoRa signal strength and SNR and without relying on GPS or CBRS specific mechanisms.
 We propose that the presence of a LoRa concentrator remains a standard requirement for all non-LoRaWan gateways for the foreseeable future.